shiyis/nlpwshiyi/modules/3a-VAE.md

 We are going to expand on the earlier work done by Kingma and Welling (2014), focusing on explaining the topic in finer detail and discussing important follow-up work.
 It is noted that the text is not a comprehensive review of all related work and assumes the reader has basic knowledge of algebra, calculus, and probability theory.

 The chapter discussed in the excerpt covers background material on probabilistic models, directed graphical models, and the integration of these models with neural networks, specifically in the context of deep latent-variable models (DLVMs).
-It also mentions that chapter 2 will cover the basics of VAEs, chapter 3 will delve into advanced inference techniques, and chapter 4 will discuss advanced generative models.
-The section A.1 is referenced for more information on mathematical notation.

-There are no tables, charts, or diagrams in the image, so no Markdown table or Mermaid diagram is required.

 ## Generative vs Discriminative Modeling